The Vermont Statutes Online

 (3) “State data” means any information stored, gathered, or generated in electronic or magnetic form by a State agency.

-(a) There is created the Vermont web portal which shall be governed by a Board consisting of 10 members as follows:
+(a) There is created the Vermont web portal that shall be governed by a Board consisting of 12 members as follows:

-(6) One member or his or her designee who is an officer of the Executive branch as identified in 32 V.S.A. § 1003(b), other than of the Department of Finance and Management, the Department of Information and Innovation, and the Department of Libraries, and who shall be appointed by the Governor;
+(8) one member or designee who is an officer of the Executive Branch as identified in 32 V.S.A. § 1003(b), other than of the Department of Finance and Management, the Agency of Digital Services, and the Department of Libraries, and who shall be appointed by the Governor;

-(8) One member of the House of Representatives who is also a member of the Legislative Information Technology Committee, appointed by the Speaker of the House, and one member of the Vermont Senate who is also a member of the Legislative Information Technology Committee, appointed by the Committee on Committees.
+(10) one member of the House of Representatives who is also a member of the Joint Information Technology Oversight Committee, appointed by the Speaker of the House, and one member of the Vermont Senate who is also a member of the Joint Information Technology Oversight Committee, appointed by the Committee on Committees.

 (b) The Board shall annually elect one of its members as chair of the Board and may also elect a vice chair and a secretary.

 (c) Six members of the Board shall constitute a quorum, and the affirmative vote of six members shall be necessary for any action taken by the Board.
 No vacancy in the membership of the Board shall impair the right of a quorum to exercise all rights and perform all the duties of the Board.

 (d) The Board shall meet at least semiannually.